 When you arrive at the top of Fei Ngo San Road, there is a pagoda and the Kowloon Peak Viewing Point.

-Standing at the viewing point, you can see Lion Rock, Beacon Hill, on the Kowloon side.
+Standing at the viewing point, you can see Lion Rock and Beacon Hill on the Kowloon side.
 And on a clear day, you can also see Mount Davis, Victoria Peak, High West, Mount Nicholson, Violet Hill and Mount Butler on Hong Kong Island.

-And this might be the busiest part of the trail as many hikers start the Kowloon Peak hike here and many people would drive up to this viewing point and see the views of the city.
+This might be the busiest part of the trail, as many hikers start the Kowloon Peak hike here, and many people drive up to this viewing point to see the city views.

 Before hiking towards the Kowloon Peak summit, visit another viewing point to see the east side of Hong Kong.